Keyboard shortcuts

 Caution

-Cardwire is in an early development stage, expect breaking changes and unstability.
+Cardwire is in an early development stage, expect breaking changes and instability.

 Getting Started

-Before proceeding, take a look at the requirements to make sure your system is supported.
+To get started with cardwire, please take a look at the requirements to make sure your system is supported, and then head over to the installation instructions.

 Requirements